Xilinx/vck190-base-trd/docs/source/run/run-filter2d.rst

 Run 2D Filter Application
 =========================

-The 2D Filter accelerator is targeted to run on all platforms.
-Jupyter Notebooks are used to demonstarte the workings of the platform and accelerator.
+Jupyter Notebooks are used to demonstarte the workings of the platforms with filter2d accelerator.
 A network connection is required to run these Notebooks

 Connect to the JupyterLab Server